 Recently, I went through this when, along with my “normal” life which is pretty full and challenging just as it is, I had three weeks during which my son had a severe ear infection and needed a strong painkiller at the ER.
 On top of that, my 77-year-old mother needed to be hospitalized for two weeks due to her chronic lung disease.

 We all have times when hard things happen on top of our already full lives and we feel we can’t handle it.
-And sometimes it’s our regular life that leaves us feeling we’re going to fall apart.
+And sometimes it’s simply the regular life of being a new mother that leaves us feeling we’re going to fall apart.
 Here are three steps to help you move through those times.

 1. Have Compassion for Yourself